-Federal criminal trials are extremely serious matters and unlike in state cases, the federal criminal justice system does not offer parole as a possibility.
+Federal criminal trials are extremely serious matters and unlike in state cases, the federal criminal justice system does not offer parole as a possibility within its sentencing guidelines.
 There are no second chances in a federal criminal trial, and federal offenses carry severe penalties.
 Your next step could be vital, so call us today for a free consultation from an experienced federal litigation attorney.

-Oberheiden, P.C. represents criminal defendants in federal trials and litigation throughout the country, including New Hampshire.
-Our experienced team of skilled New Hampshire federal defense attorneys and former federal prosecutors is available to represent clients in:
+Oberheiden, P.C. represents criminal defendants in federal trials and litigation in federal courts throughout the country, including New Hampshire.
+Our experienced team of skilled New Hampshire attorneys and former federal prosecutors is available to represent clients in:

 - The United States District Court for the District of New Hampshire (in case citations, D.N.H.)

-Our New Hampshire federal criminal defense lawyers are proactive and never waver in their resolve to help their clients regain their freedom, license, and avoid charges.
-We will explore all possible options in order to restore your way of life and defend you against federal inquests by the government.
+Our New Hampshire federal criminal defense attorneys are proactive and never waver in their resolve to help their clients regain their freedom, license, and avoid charges of federal crimes.
+We will explore all possible options in order to restore your way of life and defend you against federal investigations by the government.
 Negotiation of a plea deal is one strategy, but our attorneys have convinced numerous federal prosecutors to drop charges outright, even after a federal indictment has been issued.

 Strategic and Proactive Federal Defense Lawyers for Federal Criminal Trials in New Hampshire

-Oberheiden, P.C.’s team of attorneys makes sure that our clients always have the most up to date and necessary information in order to make wise and strategic decisions regarding their case.
-When you hire our attorneys, a relationship of confidence and trust starts and never ends until we get the result you want.
+Oberheiden, P.C.’s team of federal criminal defense attorneys makes sure that our clients always have the most up-to-date and necessary information regarding criminal law in order to make wise and strategic decisions regarding their federal criminal cases.
+When you hire our federal criminal defense attorneys, a relationship of confidence and trust starts and never ends until we get the result you want.

 6 Steps During Federal Criminal Litigation